CoEDL/elpis/docs/wiki/elpis-workshop.md

 You can add additional words by uploading a wordlist in a plain text file named `additional_word_list.txt`, or a text corpus (with sentences) named `corpus.txt`.
 These are optional files.
 Words in either of these uploaded files will extend the pronunciation lexicon.
 Content in corpus.txt will also be used by the language model.

+For more information about preparing your own files for Elpis, see the [wiki page](preparing-files.md).

 ![](assets/latest/30-add-files.png)